 Talking With The Wind: The Mystery of Opal Whitely” was originally produced in 1988 by Dmae Roberts and Dorothy Velasco with funding from the Oregon Humanities.

 The voice of young Opal was played by Laurie Robson.
 Music was composed and performed by John Doan.
-Engineering by Ron Royer.
+Mixing by Ron Royer.
 Special thanks to the Oregon Historical Society for providing the only known recording of Opal Whiteley and to KLCC-FM …